-Reasonable Faith is a Christian apologetics ministry established by Dr. William Lane Craig, Research Professor of Philosophy at Talbot School of Theology and Professor of Philosophy at Houston Baptist University.
-He is a prolific defender of Christianity, having debated many notable atheists and non-Christians on university campuses globally.
-Dr Craig has authored or edited more than thirty books.
+Reasonable Faith is a Christian apologetics ministry established by philosopher and theologian Dr. William Lane Craig who is a prolific defender of Christianity.
+He has debated many notable atheists and non-Christians on university campuses globally.

-We aim to provide churches and ministries in Singapore apologetics resources and training through conducting courses, giving talks and holding discussions.
-Ultimately, the aim of the group is to glorify God and spread the Gospel through the use of apologetics.
+We hold monthly sessions, and we aim to provide churches and ministries apologetics resources and training through conducting courses, talks and discussions.

 Christians are called to always be prepared to give an answer to everyone who asks us for the hope that we have (1 Peter 3:15).
 Apologetics, which is making a case for the truth of the Christian faith, is an expression of loving God with our mind.
 It strengthens the faith of believers and helps bring non-believers closer to accepting the Gospel.